roman-kozii/php-framework/README.md

 Welcome to Nebula, an advanced PHP framework designed to elevate your web development projects to new heights!

-Tailored for engineers who ❤️  php + htmx
+Tailored for engineers who ❤️ PHP + htmx

 ## 👽 Features